MieszkoMakuch/pi-security-camera/README_TODO.md

 #### Cat face detection
 ![CatFaceDetection](https://raw.githubusercontent.com/MieszkoMakuch/pi-security-camera/master/readme_files/CatFaceDetection.png)

-**Note that some of the available detectors are experimental and their accuracy leavs something to be desired.
+**Note that some of the available detectors are experimental and their accuracy leaves something to be desired.
 Particularly:**
 - Upper body detection
 - Smile detection
 - Silverware detection